Homepage

 "Unity" and "efficiency": this is how the official press describes the parade in Camagüey while the province has been without electricity or transportation for months

-A man was arrested after a million-dollar theft of tobacco and cigars in Cuba
+A man is arrested following a million-dollar theft of tobacco and cigars in Cuba

 Villa Clara in pure "celebration" for May Day, while workers struggle to make ends meet

-"Cuba does not surrender," affirms the CTC, stating that it has "the firmness, resilience, and strength of the united people."
+"Cuba does not surrender," asserts the CTC, claiming to have "the steadfastness, resilience, and strength of the united people."

-In Cuba, there is indeed money for "internships" for leftist unionists while workers can barely survive
+In Cuba, there is indeed money for 'internships' for leftist union members while workers barely survive

 Transition Plan for Cuba: Free Unions vs. Communist CTC